-As the world marks the tenth anniversary of the death of “the Quiet Beatle” by attending tribute concerts, watching the recent Martin Scorsese movie ‘Living in the Material World,’ and otherwise remembering, many fans can't stop debating whether Harrison should have received a larger share of credit for the Beatles' enormous success and musical influence.
+As we mark the anniversary of the death of George Harrison, many fans can't stop debating whether he should have received a larger share of credit for the Beatles' enormous success and musical influence.

-Well, it might ease you to know that Harrison didn't really care about much about any of those accolades.
+It might ease you to know that Harrison didn't pay much attention to career accolades.

-If he were, he’d have had plenty to count: he was recently listed as one of the ’100 Greatest Guitarists of All Time’ by Rolling Stone, at No. 11 to be exact.
-His time with the “Fab Four” also found him composing legendary songs such as ‘While My Guitar Gently Weeps’ and ‘Here Comes the Sun.’
+If he had cared for such things, George would have had plenty to boast about: He was listed as one of the 100 greatest guitarists of all time by Rolling Stone – at No. 11 to be exact.
+His time with the Beatles included classic songs such as "Something," "While My Guitar Gently Weeps" and "Here Comes the Sun."

-When he died of cancer on November 29, 2001, Olivia Harrison is positive a glow filled the hospital room as his soul left his body.
+When he died of cancer on Nov.
+29, 2001, Olivia Harrison is positive a glow filled the hospital room as his soul left George Harrison.

 "He would say 'Look, we're not these bodies.
 Let's not get hung up on that,'" Petty told Rolling Stone.
 "George would say, 'I just want to prepare myself so I go the right way and go to the right place.'
 I'm sure he's got that worked out."